zerasul/mdbook_en/4SGDK/sgdk.md

 Metal Dragon [^31] is a game for Sega Mega Drive that has an 80s/90s action movie aesthetic; in this game you have to rescue the president's daughter and face endless enemies.

 This game is a 1 player game and there is a version for Sega Mega Drive, as well as for MSX.
 In addition, a Spanish studio is who has developed this game and recently is publishing his game in the magazine _beep_ for Japan.
 Besides publishing other games like _Life On mars_ or _Life on Earth_.
+Now its working on a new Title called _The secret of the 4 Winds_.

 [^31]: Metal Dragon has been developed by the Spanish studio Kai Magazine Software.
 All rights reserved.